-At the Fashion School at Kent State University, fashion design and merchandising majors get a chance to showcase their talent and innovation in real-world settings.
+At the Kent State University School of Fashion, fashion design and merchandising majors have the chance to showcase their talent and innovation in real-world settings.
 This energized atmosphere has earned the school a consistent ranking among the best fashion programs nationally and globally.

 The school’s unique resources include the TechStyleLAB, equipped with an array of digital design and production technologies, and a dedicated fashion library with nearly 4,000 print and multimedia titles.
-The Fashion School shares its Rockwell Hall home with the closely linked Kent State University Museum, which houses one of the largest fashion- and design-focused collections in the country, and is a short walk from the Fashion School Store in downtown Kent, a “live retail laboratory” and boutique selling faculty, student and alumni designs to Northeast Ohio.
+The School of Fashion shares its Rockwell Hall home with the closely linked Kent State University Museum, which houses one of the largest fashion- and design-focused collections in the country.

-Beyond the Kent campus, students hone their professional skills through immersive industry internships and expand their creative worldview via study-away options in New York, Florence, Paris and Hong Kong.
-The Fashion School at Kent State is the only U.S. fashion school that requires all undergraduates to complete both an approved internship and study-away experience prior to graduation.
+Beyond the Kent campus, students hone their professional skills through immersive industry internships and expand their creative worldviews through study-away options in New York, Florence, Paris, London, Germany, South Korea, Hong Kong and Los Angeles.
+The Kent State School of Fashion offers the most study away opportunities of any fashion school in country, and is the only U.S. fashion school that requires all undergraduates to complete both an approved internship and study-away experience prior to graduation.